Fairness in Social Influence Maximization via Optimal Transport: Description and Properties of Datasets

-\paragraph{APS Physics (\texttt{APS}), ~\cite{lee2019homophily}.} The APS citation network contains $1,281$ nodes, representing papers written in two main topics: Classical Statistical Mechanics (CSM), constituting $31.8\%$ of the papers, and Quantum Statistical Mechanics (QSM), accounting for the rest.
-As~\citet{lee2019homophily} analyze, the dataset has high homophily, meaning that each subfield cites more papers in their own field than in the other field.
-For simplicity, we use only the largest connected component in the full dataset (component stats in \ref{tab:dataset_stats}) between the two groups, for this study.~\looseness=-1
+\paragraph{APS Physics (\texttt{APS}),~\cite{lee2019homophily}.} The APS citation network contains $1,281$ nodes, representing papers written in two main topics: Classical Statistical Mechanics (CSM), constituting $31.8\%$ of the papers, and Quantum Statistical Mechanics (QSM), accounting for the rest.
+As~\citet{lee2019homophily} analyze, the dataset has high homophily, meaning that each subfield cites more papers in its own field than in the other field.
+For simplicity, we use only the largest connected component in the full dataset (component stats in \ref{tab:dataset_stats}) between the two groups, for this study.

-\paragraph{Deezer (\texttt{DZ}), ~\cite{rozemberczki2020characteristic}.} A social network from Europe with $18,442$ nodes, where each node has a self-reported attributed gender (male or female).
+\paragraph{Deezer (\texttt{DZ}),~\cite{rozemberczki2020characteristic}.} A social network from Europe with $18,442$ nodes, where each node has a self-reported attributed gender (male or female).
 Men are the minority ($44.3\%$) and women are the majority ($55.6\%$).
-The data has moderate homophily.
+The dataset has moderate homophily.

-\paragraph{High School (\texttt{HS}), ~\cite{mastrandrea2015contact}.} A highschool friendship network collected from~\citet{mastrandrea2015contact}, with $133$ nodes in its main connected component represented by students who self-identify as male of female.
-The majority are female ($60\%$), and the network is homophilic.~\looseness=-1
+\paragraph{High School (\texttt{HS}),~\cite{mastrandrea2015contact}.} A high school friendship network collected from~\citet{mastrandrea2015contact}, with $133$ nodes in its main connected component represented by students who self-identify as male or female.
+The majority are female ($60\%$), and the network is homophilic.

-\paragraph{Indian Villages (\texttt{IV}), ~\cite{banerjee2013diffusion}.} The dataset contains different demographic attributes for the individual networks and the household networks collected in $77$ Indian villages, from which we select Mothertongue (Telugu or Kannada) as the sensitive attribute.
-We note that most villages contain a majority mothertongue, either Telugu or Kannada.
-We pick a random village with $90$ individuals for our study.~\looseness=-1
+\paragraph{Indian Villages (\texttt{IV}),~\cite{banerjee2013diffusion}.} The dataset contains different demographic attributes for the individual networks and the household networks collected in $77$ Indian villages, from which we select Mothertongue (Telugu or Kannada) as the sensitive attribute.
+We note that most villages contain a majority mother tongue, either Telugu or Kannada.
+We pick a random village with $90$ individuals for our study.

-\paragraph{Instagram (\texttt{INS}), ~\cite{stoica2018algorithmic}.} An interaction network from Instagram containing $553,628$ nodes, where everyone has a labeled gender ($45.57\%$ men and $54.43\%$ women).
+\paragraph{Instagram (\texttt{INS}),~\cite{stoica2018algorithmic}.} An interaction network from Instagram containing $553,628$ nodes, where everyone has a labeled gender ($45.57\%$ men and $54.43\%$ women).
 Each edge between two users represents a `like' or `comment' that one user gave another on a posted photo.
-The data has moderate homophily.~\looseness=-1
+The dataset has moderate homophily.